MULTIPLE GENERATIONS OF INNOVATION

-An illustrious past shines a light on our bright future ahead.
+An illustrious past shines a light on a bright future.

-Tony’s daughter, Elem, was inspired by her father’s tireless work ethic and keen business instincts; in the 1990s she took the reins of Torino Drywall, expanded the firm’s client base even further and today continues to cultivate the exceptional client relationships Torino Drywall is known for across the industry.
+Tony’s daughter, Elem, was inspired by her father’s tireless work ethic and keen business instincts; in the 1990s she took the reins of Torino Drywall, expanded the firm’s client base even further and today continues to cultivate the exceptional client relationships Torino Drywall is known for across the industry with her brothers Ernie and TJ.

 WE SEE DRYWALL